sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

    - Diagnostic setting name : **Logsinfo (1)**
    - Check the box for **audit (2)** and **allLogs (3)**.
-   - Under **Destination details**, select the **Send to Log analytics checkbox (4)** and make sure that log analytics workspace which is created earlier is selected.
+   - Under **Destination details**, select the **Send to Log analytics checkbox (4)** and make sure that the log analytics workspace that was created earlier is selected.
    - Click on **Save (5)**.

       ![](../media/L4T2S3-0903.png)

-1. On **Destination details**, select the **Send to Log analytics checkbox** and make sure that log analytics workspace which is created earlier is selected.
+1. On **Destination details**, select the **Send to Log analytics checkbox** and make sure that the log analytics workspace that was created earlier is selected.

 1. Click on **Save**.